dankrad/rsa-bounty/README.md

 to redeem

 For more concrete examples, you should check tests/test_redeem.py for a concrete implementation of redeeming a bounty.

+## Update: Padding requirements on x

+Due to a small mistake in implementing the contract, it does not correctly handle the case where x is a small number that needs fewer bytes than m to represent.
+By representing all your integers using the same number of bytes (same as m), this problem can be circumvented in all cases.

 # Requirements